Pavel Kovalev (figure skater): 2025–2026 season: Milano Cortina Olympics

-The team withdrew from 2025 NHK Trophy after Camille sustained a shoulder injury following a fall on their side-by-side triple toe attempt in the short program.
+Going on to compete on the 2025–26 Grand Prix series, the Kovalevs finished sixth at the 2025 Grand Prix de France.
+They went on to compete at the 2025 NHK Trophy, however, Camille sustained a shoulder injury following a fall on their side-by-side triple toe attempt in the short program.
+As a result, the team was forced to withdraw.
 According to their coach, Bruno Massot, the injury involved a dislocation, but the available three-minute injury recovery period was insufficient for her to resume skating.
 Kovalev did not require immediate hospital treatment and was expected to undergo further evaluation upon returning home.